On Motohashi's formula: Introduction

 This \emph{Michel-Venkatesh sketch} is not a proof of a Motohashi-type formula because of serious convergence issue.
-Recently, Nelson \cite{Ne20} claims to have resolved the convergence issue, to have obtained a version of the transform formula of weight functions in the inverse direction, and to have generalized Conrey-Iwaniec's result over general number fields.
-Note that his inverse weight transform formula is incomplete in that he has to restrict the test functions to a special form, in order to avoid the study of the analytic continuation of certain sophisticated degenerate terms.
-This is one reason for which his test functions can not select short families at the archimedean places, hence his result is not of Weyl-type at the archimedean places.
+Recently, Nelson \cite{Ne20} announced a solution to the convergence issue, a version of the transform formula of weight functions in the inverse direction which generalizes Conrey-Iwaniec's result over general number fields.
+In the current version, his inversion formula seems to work only for a special type of test functions, which is insufficient for our purpose in the subsequent work \cite{BFW21}.

 Inserting Godement's construction of Eisenstein series, we discover a new perspective of the Michel-Venkatesh and Nelson's (incomplete) treatment.
 Precisely, we realize Motohashi's formula as the equality of two different decompositions of a tempered distribution $\Theta(\lambda, \cdot)$ on $\Sch(\Mat_2(\A))$ (see Theorem \ref{Main}).
 This distribution satisfies a certain co-variance property under the action of $H(\A) = \GL_1(\A)^3$, offered by the following companion graph of (\ref{MVGraph})